-44 Ways to Lose 4 Inches of Body Fat
+44 Ways to Lose Noticeable Inches of Belly Fat

 "One of the most under-appreciated magic fat-burning elixirs is water," says Ajia Cherry, personal trainer and Founder at Functional Innovative Training.
 "As soon as you wake up in the morning, grab a glass.
 Every time you eat, drink a full glass of water before and during bites.
 The more water you drink, the fuller you will feel, the easier it is to cut back on unnecessary calories.
 That's an essential element of weight and fat loss," she explains.
 Other trainers concur.
 "Every chemical reaction in your body needs water," celebrity trainer and creator of Methodology X Dan Roberts notes.
 "Even if you're just mildly dehydrated, that could affect your fat metabolism and your performance in the gym."